 RoadRunneR Lamy-Santa Fe shuttle schedule

-Pickup from Santa Fe is ticketed at 11:49 AM, yet the RoadRunneR shuttle schedule says 12:25 PM.
+Pickup from Santa Fe is ticketed at 11:40 AM.
+You must phone RoadRunneR 24 hours before pickup to arrange a time and location for pickup.
 Best as always to be a bit early and keep looking out the window for the shuttle, which may be an SUV on slower days.
 RoadRunneR took over the Lamy shuttle in 2016 from Tony, whose small business had been driving for 32 years prior to his retirement.

 RoadRunneR Lamy ↔ Santa Fe shuttle pricing

 The unscheduled (on the spot) and pre-scheduled (via Amtrak) pricing is the same: $40.
-This can of course change at any moment.
-You will not save any money by just showing up and paying “cash” for the Lamy-Santa Fe shuttle–and you might get left behind with a very expensive taxi ride, if you can get a taxi.
+You will not save any money by just showing up and paying “cash” for the Lamy-Santa Fe shuttle.
+You might get left behind with a very expensive taxi ride, if you can get a taxi since there’s little to no cell phone service at Lamy station.

 Radio scanner hears trains on the BNSF host railroad: